theNewDynamic/aba-icc/_events/luncheon-with-icc-president-fernandez.md

 ---

-On June 5, the ABA welcomed International Criminal Court President Judge Silvia Fern&aacute;ndez de Gurmendi to its Washington, DC offices, to discuss issues of mutual concern in international criminal justice.&nbsp; Meeting with her were ABA volunteers and staff leaders, including Matthew Redle, Professor Stephen Saltzburg, Kevin Scruggs, and Sara Dill of the Criminal Justice Section; Judge Bernice Donald and Michael Pates of the Center for Human Rights, which houses the ABA’s ICC Project; &nbsp;Executive Director Jack Rives; and Thomas Susman, Director of the Governmental Affairs Office, among other attendees.
+On June 5, the ABA welcomed International Criminal Court President Judge Silvia Fern&aacute;ndez de Gurmendi to its Washington, DC offices for a luncheon discussion of matters of mutual concern in international criminal justice.&nbsp; She was joined by volunteers and staff leaders, including representatives from the Criminal Justice Section, Center for Human Rights, and the Governmental Affairs Office, among other attendees.